QUICK ANSWER

 Net to you after tax set-aside: about $5,270 to $5,650 in spendable cash.

-For a new agent expecting $11,250 based on "the commission is 3%," the actual take-home of $5,000 to $6,000 is a meaningful downward adjustment.
-This is why NAR data on new Florida agent first-year gross commission income ($10,000 to $22,000 for most) rounds to 2 to 4 closed deals in year one, not 10 deals at the full commission rate.
+For a new agent expecting $11,250 based on "the commission is 3%," the actual spendable amount of roughly $5,000 to $6,000 is a meaningful downward adjustment.
+That does not mean the deal was bad.
+It means you planned like an independent contractor instead of like an employee with a paycheck.
 I covered the year-one income reality in more detail in the new Florida real estate agent first-year post.

 One tool that builds confidence on your first showing